 Sting said “God bless ’em.”

-Amongst many experiences, the band can draw on a number of festival performances.
+Amongst many experiences, the Flaming Hearts Band Lancashire can draw on a number of festival performances.
 Support slots for Bruce Foxton, Dodgy, X Simple Minds and Eddie & The Hotrods.
 ‘Live’ performances on radio.
 Here we have five lads who have an unshifting belief that if you’re good enough you’ll get somewhere in this business.
 They plan on enjoying the ride wherever it may take them.

 “We are The Flaming Hearts and we are magic.”